Covid-19 related Trade Advisory (January 2021) re. exports of seafood to China

 As the Chinese authorities maintain a list of approved products for export to China, the Chinese authorities have advised that exporters should contact the relevant border inspection posts (CIQ) in China prior to exporting to ensure that their products can be successfully imported.

-Please see the following Trade Notice regarding the testing requirements for consignments of processed crab exported to China.
+Please see the following Trade Notice regarding the testing requirements for consignments of live and processed crab exported to China.

 Chinese labelling requirements for certain fishery products